TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/2-create-folder-structure-and-configuration-files.rst

 ===============================================

-Before we write the first line of code, we need to create the extension's basic infrastructure.
+Before the first lines of code can be written, it is necessary to create the basic infrastructure of the extension.
-To allow TYPO3 to load the extension, we need some default configuration files.
+To allow TYPO3 to load the extension, some default configuration files must be created.
 Let's start by creating a folder ``store_inventory`` in the folder :file:`typo3conf/ext/`
 - the folder name `store_inventory` corresponds to the unique identifier of our extension (also known as "extension key").